 The Division of Inclusion and Community Engagement hosted a year-long Diversity Luncheon Series that appealed to faculty and staff including those at our regional campuses, focusing on topics such as the Inclusion Strategic Plan, poverty and social mobility, educational disparities, and undoing bias.
 This year we transition from our luncheon series to our PRIDE Talks.

-In fall 2018, the Division of Inclusion and Community Engagement launched a series of TED-style talks to take place on the Springfield College campus called PRIDE Talks.
-In the style of TED Talks, each power speech is 18 minutes or less and features "ideas worth spreading."
-The monthly speakers lecture on the 2018-2019 school year theme of "Embracing the Promise of Tomorrow."
+In fall 2018, the Division of Inclusion and Community Engagement launched a series of six TED-style talks that took place on the Springfield College campus called PRIDE Talks.
+In the style of TED Talks, each power speech was 18 minutes or less and featured "ideas worth spreading."
+The monthly speakers lectured on the 2018-2019 school year theme of "Embracing the Promise of Tomorrow."

 Reception for Employees of Color